How to deploy a Next.js project on Ubuntu with NGINX

 NGINX is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

-We will install NGINX using apt.
 To install NGINX, we can run the following command:

 sudo apt install nginx -y